-For these reasons, I make my own natural vapor rub with coconut oil and beeswax, and gentler essential oils.
-The recipe is easy to follow and works just as well (if not better) as store-bought vapor rub.
+For these reasons, I make my own natural vapour rub with coconut oil and beeswax, and gentler essential oils.
+The recipe is easy to follow and works just as well (if not better) as store-bought vapour rub.
 I’ve also included options that are safe for pregnant and breastfeeding moms.
 So try it out and get a good night’s sleep tonight!

 - 1/4 cup coconut oil

 - 8 drops lemon, pine, myrtle and/or cedarwood essential oil – all are antiseptic and decongestants.
 Note if you are pregnant or breastfeeding, stick with lemon or pine (only Pinus sylvestris).

 - 4 drops lavender essential oil – decongestant, antiseptic, and helps with sleep